Operating a Prose Pod

 • /etc/prosody/certs/*: SSL certificates for your domain.

-To copy-paste working commands from this guide, you should start by storing your domain as YOUR_DOMAIN:
+To copy-paste working commands from this guide, please start by creating the following variables:

 YOUR_DOMAIN= # Insert your domain